shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 -   A hard flat surface to play on.
 A table works well for this
 -   A method to determine who goes first.
 Dice, rock paper scissors, “youngest goes first”, etc work well for this
--   A way to remember who’s turn it is.
+-   A way to remember whose turn it is.
 Just remembering it works well for this, but you can also use a stuffed animal to pass around

 # Setup